Battle of Garibpur: Battle

 Risaldar R.P.
 Singh of C Squadron, along with a small section of dismounted infantry, was on patrol north of the Indian positions at Garibpur just after midnight.
 Around 0200 hours, he radioed Captain B.S.
 Mehta of C Squadron of the advancing Pakistani armour and infantry.
 After Singh had confirmed the number of vehicles and the direction of approach, Major Daljit "Chiefy" Singh Narang, left behind the infantry of 14 Punjab and some recoilless rifles in a defensive position, and ordered his squadron forward into a horseshoe formation to ambush the Pakistani column.

 The attack commenced in the early hours of 21 November, with the Pakistani 3rd Independent Armoured Squadron providing covering fire for the infantry attack by 6 and 21 Punjab.
 The attack was, however, hampered by the fact that India had had time to prepare defenses against the Pakistani infantry and had time to lay an ambush against Pakistani armour.
 Early in the fighting, Major Narang was killed and the squadron's second-in-command, Captain B.S.
-Mehta, assumed command for most the battle.
+Mehta, assumed command for most of the battle.
 Despite fog reducing the visibility for tank crews on both sides, the Indian PT-76 crews outmaneuvered and outgunned the Pakistani M24s, with the PT-76s destroying 6, damaging 4 beyond repair and capturing 3.
 Delta Company and Charlie Company of 14 Punjab had set up at the flanks of the Pakistani axis of assault with HMGs and MMGs, and Alpha and Bravo Companies had set up in the center.
-The Pakistani infantry advance was similarly haulted.
+The Pakistani infantry advance was similarly halted.

 In contrast to the Pakistani 3rd (Independent) Armoured Squadron, which was completely destroyed, "C" Squadron suffered only 2 tanks damaged when Major Narang was killed by enemy tank fire and when Captain Mehta's tank was damaged by a recoilless rifle.
 There are no concrete numbers for infantry casualties on the Pakistani side, but Colonel Gidh estimates 300 casualties, including dead and wounded.
-The Indians suffered 28 killed and 42 wounded during the battle.
+The Indians suffered 28 killed and 42 wounded.